aparo/pyes/docs/guide/reference/groovy-api/count.rst

+.. _es-guide-reference-groovy-api-count:

 =====
 Count
 =====

-The count API is very similar to the :doc:`Java count API <.//guide/reference/java-api/count.html>`.
+The count API is very similar to the :ref:`Java count API <es-guide-reference-groovy-api-guide-reference-java-api-count>`.
 The Groovy extension allows to provide the query to execute as a **Closure** (similar to GORM criteria builder):

 .. code-block:: js